-The Children and Families Commission of Orange County oversees the allocation of funds from Proposition 10, which added a 50-cent tax on tobacco products sold in California.
-In Fiscal Year 2017/18, the Commission directed more than $31 million to fund programs that served young children.
+First 5 Orange County oversees the allocation of funds from Proposition 10, which added a 50-cent tax on tobacco products sold in California.
+In Fiscal Year 2017/18, First 5 Orange County directed more than $31 million to fund programs that served young children.
 Funds help pay for pediatric primary and specialty health care, children’s dental, homeless prevention, early education, and child development programs for children from the prenatal stage to age five and their families.
-The Commission’s goal is to ensure all children are healthy and ready to learn when they enter school.
+First 5 Orange County’s goal is to ensure all children are healthy and ready to learn when they enter school.

 Summary: What Can We Do in One Year?